great-expectations/great_expectations/docs/guides/tutorials/getting_started/customize_your_deployment.rst

 The next step is to customize your deployment by upgrading specific components of your deployment.
 Data Contexts make this modular, so that you can add or swap out one component at a time.
 Most of these changes are quick, incremental steps---so you can upgrade from a basic demo deployment to a full production deployment at your own pace and be confident that your Data Context will continue to work at every step along the way.

-This last section of the :ref:`tutorials__getting_started` tutorial is designed to present you with clear options for upgrading your deployment.
+This last section of this tutorial is designed to present you with clear options for upgrading your deployment.
 For specific implementation steps, please check out the linked :ref:`how_to_guides`.

 Components
 --------------------------------------------------